Golden eagle guide: how to identify, where they're found, and what they eat

 The golden eagle is a magnificent raptor and the second largest bird of prey in the UK, after the reintroduced white-tailed eagle.
-Even when spotted soaring at a distance, it is distinctive enough to distinguish it from the white-tailed eagle and other birds of prey such as the buzzard.
+Even when spotted soaring at a distance, it is distinctive enough to distinguish it from the white-tailed eagle and other birds of prey such as the buzzard and the red kite.

 The golden eagle is listed as a Schedule 1 species, and has suffered from persecution, both in the UK and abroad, and is still occasionally killed illegally.
 Due to this historic persecution, the species became extinct in England and Wales by 1850, and in Ireland by 1912.
 A pair returned to the Lake District in England in the late 1960s.